Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Quantization

-\item[step 4:]Recall that the action of $\mathfrak{P}$ leaves $\mathcal{V}_{(\mu)}$ invariant.
-So maximum efficiency (associated with the impending induced representation) obtains through the factorization $Sp\,(8,\R)/P$ which utilizes the finite-dimensional $\mathcal{V}_{(\mu)}$.
-Accordingly, trivially extend\footnote{The extension is trivial because, as follows from the commutation relations, $\mathfrak{Z}_-$ annihilates every element in $\mathcal{V}_{(\mu)}$.} the relevant unirreps of $U(4)$ to $P$.
-Since the ten elements in the factor algebra $\mathfrak{Z}_+$ mutually commute, we can anticipate that they yield a basis for compatible quantum observables.
+\item[step 3:]Recall that the action of $\mathfrak{P}$ leaves $\mathcal{V}_{(\mu)}$ invariant.
+So maximum efficiency (associated with the impending induced representation) obtains through the quotient $Sp\,(8,\C)/P^\C$ which utilizes the finite-dimensional $\mathcal{V}_{(\mu)}$.
+Accordingly, extend the relevant UIRs of $U(4)$ to $P^\C$.\footnote{The extension from $U(4)$ to $P$ is trivial because, as follows from the commutation relations, $\mathfrak{Z}_-$ annihilates the lowest weight element in $\mathcal{V}_{(\mu)}$.
+Subsequently, the representation on $P$ can always be extended to $P^\C$.} Since the ten elements in the factor algebra $\mathfrak{Z}_+$ mutually commute, we can anticipate that they yield a basis for compatible quantum observables.